 3c.
 Program relationships with students, faculty, administrators, and the public must be conducted with integrity.
 Policies and available educational services for veterinary technology students must be clearly defined.

 3d.
 The CVTEA must be apprised of changes in administration, organization, association with the parent institution, and major changes in the curriculum, faculty, or stated objectives.
-All changes must be reported to the CVTEA within sixty (60) days of implementation with an explanation of how the program will continue to comply with accreditation Standards.(Refer to AVMA CVTEA Substantive Change Report, Appendix K)
+All changes must be reported to the CVTEA and conform with substantive change reporting requirements and describe how the program will continue to comply with accreditation Standards.(Refer to AVMA CVTEA Substantive Change Report, Appendix K)

 3e.
 The program must have an advisory committee that meets at least annually to provide counsel regarding equipment, curriculum, demographic trends and other matters pertaining to the veterinary technology profession.
 Membership must include veterinarians and veterinary technicians with diverse professional interests, and should include credentialed veterinary technicians, veterinary technician students, industry representatives, and public members.

 3f.
 Programs with agreements between two or more institutions are recognized.
 The institution accredited by CVTEA is declared the parent (home) institution and grants the degree or certificate.